 This module introduces the fundamental principles of computer networking, primarily focusing on the practical study of the Internet.
 We will explore areas such as protocol design and the standardization of computer networks protocols.
-The module closely follows the structure presented in the textbook "Computer Networking: A Top-Down Approach", by Kurose & Ross, which guides us through the five traditional layers of the Internet protocol stack starting from the top, the application layer.
+The module closely follows the structure presented in the course textbook by Kurose & Ross, which guides us through the five traditional layers of the Internet protocol stack starting from the top, the application layer.